Pravastatin

 • Always take pravastatin exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much pravastatin to take, how often to take it, and any special instructions.

-• Limit drinking large amounts of alcohol while you are taking pravastatin.
-Heavy drinking can increase your risk of side effects such as problems with your liver.
+• Limit alcohol while you're taking pravastatin: Heavy drinking can increase your risk of side effects, eg, problems with your liver.

 • Missed dose: If you forget your dose, take it as soon as you remember that day.
-But, if it is nearly time for your next dose, just take the next dose at the usual time.
-Do not take double the dose.
+But if it is nearly time for your next dose, just take the next dose at the usual time.
+Don't take double the dose.

 • You may need to see your doctor regularly when you first start taking pravastatin to make sure the dose is right for you.